The following glossaries are freely available:

 The ABCZ system offers the medical transcriptionist an innovative, simple system of abbreviations to enter text more quickly, reliably and with fewer keystrokes than ever before.
 The basic rule of the ABCZ method is to use the first three letters of a word (hence ABC) and its last letter (hence Z).
 So for example, you use hosn for the word hospitalization.

-The ABCZ Glossary applies the ABCZ system to an Instant Text glossary.
-It consists of over 19,000 common medical words and phrases, which were compiled by a medical transcriptionist from 15 years of transcription in orthopaedics, neurology, internal medicine, psychology and plastic surgery.
+The ABCZ Typing Assistant is a 90,000-entry set of glossaries to do medical transcription.
 Using the ABCZ System with Instant Text, you will produce much more text each day — yet your fingers will actually be less tired.

 Reduce use of the mouse and macros by typing words to perform simple and complex MS Word functions - access main menus and hard-to-find submenus, change word endings, format, navigate in or search a document, and much more.
 725+ entries.
-Also available at the Tips 'N Techniques web site.

 8000 brand and generic drugs for direct entry into text.
 Great savings in keystrokes and research time.